keltia/ripe-atlas/README.md

 There are only a few parameters for now, the most important one being your API Key for authenticate against the RIPE API endpoint.

+    # String
     API_key = "UUID"

+    # Integers
     pool_size = 10
     default_probe = YOUR-PROBE-ID

-Both `API_key` and `WantAF` are strings and `pool_size` and `default_probe` are integers.
+`API_key` is a string and `pool_size` and `default_probe` are integers.
 The second one is to specify whether you want requests to be done for IPv4 and/or IPv6.
 Be aware that if you ask for an IPv6 object (like a domain or machine name), the API will refuse your request if the IPv6 version of that object does not exist.

+### Important note

+Not all parameters specified for the different commands are implemented, as you can see in the [API Reference](https://atlas.ripe.net/docs/api/v2/reference/), there are *a lot* of different parameters like all the `id__{gt,gte,lt,lte,in}` stuff.

 ### Proxy authentication